bibliotechy/words/_posts/2020-04-27-temple-libraries-hathi-trust.markdown

   * mms_id
   * A few more fields that no longer seem as relevant
 * A list of all the books from Hathi with:
-  * htid: the hathi trust ID
+  * htid: the Hathi Trust ID
   * bib_key_id: another identifier used by HT items
   * oclc_number